funkydonkey/stunning-enigma/README.md

 ## License

-This is a personal pet project.
-Feel free to use and modify as needed.
+This is a personal pet project, so feel free to fork, use and contribute!

-## Contributing

-This is a personal project, but suggestions and improvements are welcome!

 ## Acknowledgments